rougesocket/GoodQuotes/README.md

 ## 🚀 Features

-- Create, read, update, and delete quotes
+- Get quotes based on id,category,author or tags
+- Get Random quote
 - Search quotes by author
 - MongoDB-backed persistence
 - RESTful and easy to use